strapi/documentation/docusaurus/docs/dev-docs/api/rest/filters-locale-publication.md

 ---
-title: Filters, Locale, and Publication State
+title: Filters, Locale, and Status
 description: Use Strapi's REST API to filter the results of your requests.
 sidebarDepth: 3
 displayed_sidebar: restApiSidebar